rnea7840/developer-portal/README.md

 The Developer Portal is the documentation and help portal for the VA API Platform.
 The repo hosts the code base that the website it built on.

+## IMPORTANT: Install Git LFS before cloning this repo

+**Before you clone this repo, [install Git LFS](https://github.com/git-lfs/git-lfs/wiki/Installation)!!!** If Git LFS isn't installed, you may have problems cloning the repo.
+If you attempt to clone the repo and see hundreds of files in a changed or staged state, check that you have Git LFS installed.

+We use Git LFS for the image snapshots used by the app's visual regression tests.
+For more information, see the [testing docs](docs/testing.md#visual-regression-testing).

 ## Getting Started

 The Developer Portal was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app) and requires [Node v10+](https://nodejs.org/en/download/).